Locke/coreasm.core/README.md

   - batched execution ([recursive] evaluation of multiple agents in one tasks) has been removed, as the ForkJoinPool can better distribute the work across workers
   - TODO: determine number of processors to be used

+Since important features have not yet been merged upstream and additional work was needed, isolated branches on top of master became too hard to maintain.

+The [locke](https://github.com/Locke/coreasm.core/tree/locke) branch is now the default branch of this fork.
-The [locke](https://github.com/Locke/coreasm.core/tree/locke) branch contains a somewhat stable version of features that are likely to be released next.
-Its history may be rewritten to pull in different features and pick commits from the development branch.
-It is also used for changes, that are not too experimental.
+It contains a somewhat stable version of features that are likely to be released next.
+Its history may be rewritten to pull in different features and pick commits from the development branch, but rebases unlikely to happen anymore.

-There are some additional major differences to upstream & changes in the "locke" branch, that are not in any feature branch:
+There are some additional major differences to upstream & changes in the "locke" branch, that are not mentioned in the above feature branches:

 - targets Java 11 (instead of Java 7)
 - the maven layout has been changed